-NOTICE OF ANNUAL GENERAL MEETING ("Notice")
+NOTICE OF ANNUAL GENERAL MEETING ("NOTICE")

-NOTICE is hereby given that the Annual General Meeting (the "Meeting") of the shareholders of ASCOT RESOURCES LTD. (the "Company") will be held at the offices of Ascot Resources Ltd. at 1050 - 1095 West Pender Street, Vancouver, BC V6E 2M6 on Tuesday June 22, 2021 at 10:00 a.m.
+NOTICE is hereby given that the Annual General Meeting (the "Meeting") of the shareholders of ASCOT RESOURCES LTD. (the "Company") will be held at the offices of Blake, Cassels & Graydon LLP at 3500 -1133 Melville Street, Vancouver, BC, V6E 4E5 on Thursday June 22, 2023 at 10:00 a.m.
 (Vancouver time) for the following purposes:

-- 1. To receive and consider the financial statements of the Company for the year ended December 31, 2020, together with the report of the auditors thereon; - 2.
+- 1. To receive and consider the financial statements of the Company for the year ended December 31, 2022, together with the report of the auditors thereon; - 2.
 To appoint auditors and authorize the directors to fix the remuneration to be paid to the auditors; - 3.
-To elect directors for the ensuing year; - 4.
-To consider, and if thought advisable, to pass, an ordinary resolution approving the Advance Notice Policy; - 5.
-To accept, on an advisory basis, the philosophy and design of the Company's executive compensation; and - 6.
+To elect the seven (7) nominees of the Company standing for election as directors of the Company to hold office for the ensuing year; - 4.
+To accept, on an advisory basis, the philosophy and design of the Company's executive compensation; and - 5.
 To transact such further or other business as may properly come before the Meeting or any adjournment or adjournments thereof.

 The details of all matters proposed to be put before shareholders at the Meeting are set forth in the management information circular accompanying this Notice of Annual General Meeting.
 At the Meeting, the Company's shareholders (the "Shareholders") will be asked to approve each of the foregoing items.
-The directors of the Company have fixed May 10, 2021 as the record date for the Meeting (the "Record Date").
+The directors of the Company have fixed May 12, 2023 as the record date for the Meeting (the "Record Date").
 Only Shareholders of record at the close of business on the Record Date are entitled to vote at the Meeting or any adjournment thereof.